Mimi Thi nguyen

 Nguyen has made zines since 1991, including Slander (formerly known by other titles) and the compilation zine Race Riot.
 She is a former Punk Planet columnist and Maximumrocknroll volunteer.
 She is also co-author of the retired research blog on dress and beauty threadbared.
 In June 2013, Sarah McCarry's Guillotine ("a series of erratically published chapbooks focused on revolutionary non-fiction") released PUNK, a conversation between Nguyen and Golnar Nikpour.

-“A Conversation About the Right to Be Beautiful,” Culture and Politics Lecture Series, Georgetown University
+Mimi Thi Nguyen gave two talks, “A Conversation About the Right to Be Beautiful,” for the Culture and Politics Lecture Series, at Georgetown University, and “Beauty’s Copy,” for the Spring 2021 Lecture Series “Ephemera,” at the Center the Humanities, Wesleyan University.